Episodes 58 & 59 : Guy of Warwick

 This is my attempt to tell a version of what was, from the medieval period right up until the eighteenth century, one of England’s most beloved legends: now slid somewhat into obscurity (except in Warwick where it is very much well known!).

-This first episode is the beginning (the beguyinning?) of the tale and features young lust, trivial class divisions, masculinity, Frenchmen, challenges to big dairy and exasperated emperor noises.
+The first episode is the beginning (the beguyinning?) of the tale and features young lust, trivial class divisions, masculinity, Frenchmen, challenges to big dairy and exasperated emperor noises.

 Amongst other things.